Non-compliance with the Standards

-It is the responsibility of the approved provider to demonstrate that the service meets the Aged Care Quality Standards (Quality Standards).
+It is the responsibility of the aged care provider to demonstrate that the service meets the Aged Care Quality Standards (Quality Standards).
 Failure to meet the Quality Standards is where a provider of an aged care service has failed to comply with the Quality Standards in relation to the service.

 Plan for continuous improvement

-When the Commissioner makes a finding that a provider of a service has failed to comply with the Quality Standards, the Commissioner must direct the provider to revise a plan for continuous improvement (PCI) to set out how they will make improvements to ensure the Quality Standards are complied with.
-If the provider is directed to update the PCI, they must do so.
+When the Commissioner makes a finding that a provider of a service has failed to comply with the Quality Standards, the Commissioner must direct the provider to revise a plan for continuous improvement (PCI).
+This must set out how they will make improvements to ensure compliance with the Quality Standards.
+If the provider is directed to update their PCI, they must do so.

 Learn more about Planning for Continuous Improvement (PCI).

 What is a timetable for improvement?

-In directing the provider to revise the PCI, the Commissioner will also set a timetable for improvement (TFI).
+In directing the provider to revise their PCI, the Commissioner will also set a timetable for improvement (TFI).
 A TFI sets out the improvements and the maximum time allowed to ensure the service complies with the Quality Standards.

 The Commissioner will monitor the service’s progress in meeting the Quality Standards.